-To transact any other business of which due notice shall have been given in accordance with the Companies Act, 1965 and the Company's Articles of Association.
+8. To transact any other business of which due notice shall have been given in accordance with the Companies Act, 2016 and the Constitution of the Company.

 By Order of the Board

 OOI ENG CHOO (BC/O/102) THUM SOOK FUN (MIA 24701)